SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DNABERT/README.md

 #### 3.2 Fine-tune with pre-trained model

-In the following example, we use DNABERT with *k*-mer=6 as example.
+In the following example, we use DNABERT with *k*-mer = 6.

 **Data processing**

-In this part, we will first introduce the **data information** used in this model, then introduce the training **data formats**, and finally introduce how to create a data set that meets the model requirements.
+In this section, we will begin by introducing the **data information** used in this model.
+Next, we will describe the training **data formats**, and finally, we will provide instructions on creating a dataset that aligns with the model's requirements.

-We have provided example data format compatible with DNABERT input data format (See `example/ABF2/train.tsv`).
-If you are trying to fine-tune DNABERT with your own data, please process your data into the same format as defined above.
-Note that the sequences are in *k*-mer format, so you will need to convert your FASTA format sequences into that.
-We also provide a custom python program `seq2kmer.py` in the parent directory for this conversion.
+We have included an example data format that is compatible with DNABERT's input data format (refer to `example/ABF2/train.tsv`).
+If you intend to fine-tune DNABERT with your own data, please ensure that your data is processed into the same format as described above.
+It's important to note that the sequences are in k-mer format, so you'll need to convert your FASTA format sequences into this format.
+To assist with this conversion, we provide a custom Python program, `seq2kmer.py`, in the parent directory.

-Run this customized python script to convert positive (label 1) and negative sequences (label 0) into *k*-mers:
+Run this customized Python script to convert positive (label 1) and negative sequences (label 0) into *k*-mers:

 ```
 cd examples/
 python3 seq2kmer.py your_fasta_file.fa 1 > output_file_pos.tsv # label 1 for positive dataset
 python3 seq2kmer.py your_fasta_file.fa 0 > output_file_neg.tsv # lable 0 for negative dataset
 ```
-Split both postive and negative data to train and test dataset by running this customized python script:
+Split both postive and negative data to train and test the dataset by running this customized python script:

 ```
 python3 train_test.py output_file_pos.tsv output_file_neg.tsv ABF2/train.tsv ABF2/dev.tsv